bartman/blot/README.md

 ```
 </details>

-You need to pick a plotting mode, there are 3 choices: `scatter`, `line`, and `bar`.
+First, pick a plotting mode, there are 3 choices: `scatter`, `line`, and `bar`.
-You overlay multiple plots.
+Multiple plots can be overlayed.

 Each plot needs to get data from a file or process, and there are 5 options:
 - `--read <file>` to read lines data from a file, stop at the end.